 Are Teacher Seminars just for history teachers?

-Teacher Seminars are open to teachers of all subjects, as well as school librarians, museum educators, National Park Service interpreters, and New Teacher Fellows.
+Teacher Seminars are open to teachers of all subjects, as well as school librarians, National Park Service interpreters, and New Teacher Fellows.

 Can more than one teacher apply from a given school or institution?

 Yes, teachers from the same school may attend different Gilder Lehrman seminars.
 One goal of our seminars is to encourage the dissemination of information through teachers attending different seminars.
-We encourage you and your colleagues to apply to different programs and share information and experiences upon your return home.
+We encourage you and your colleagues to share information and experiences upon your return home.

 Can I attend more than one seminar?

-You may make up to four seminar selections on your application; successful applicants will only be accepted to attend one program.
+You may make up to four seminar selections on your application; successful applicants can only attend one program.

 What expenses am I responsible for?

 What expenses does the Gilder Lehrman Institute pay for?

 The Gilder Lehrman Institute provides reading materials and room and board for the week.

 Participants will be reimbursed for travel expenses up to $400 upon completion of the seminar.
 Seminar participants must submit a reimbursement form accompanied by receipts.
 For participants traveling internationally or from Alaska or Hawaii, a travel stipend of $500 will be provided in lieu of reimbursement.
 Participants are responsible for making their own travel arrangements to and from the seminar.
 Participants should be prepared to pay for all personal expenses.

-Please note that we are unable to provide supplemental funding in cases where the travel allowance is insufficient to cover all travel expenses.
+Please note that we are unable to provide supplemental funding in cases where the travel reimbursement is insufficient to cover all travel expenses.
 For more details on our reimbursement policy, please click here.